 DM/SW: Ricardo Gallego (Madrid)

-Born in Madrid, he was a member of La Quinta del Buitre and spent his entire career with Real Madrid.
-He won 5 straight La Liga titles and two UEFA Cups in the 1980's.
+Born in Madrid, he was a member of La Quinta del Buitre of Real Madrid.
+He spent most of his career with Real Madrid.
+He won 5 straight La Liga titles and back-to-back UEFA Cups in the 1980's.
 He also played in Italy with Udinese.
-He was capped 45 times.
+He was capped 45 times for Spain.
+He featured at the 1986 WC Finals and the Euro 1984, where Spain finished second.

 DM: Juan Antonio Senor (Madrid)